The synergy of Construction and Artificial Intelligence

 How does AI affect BIM?

 Now among the current main purposes of AI is the manipulation and compartmentalisation of large sets of raw data.
-However, the effective application in regard to BIM projects is still relatively unknown, uncharted and up for debate.
+However, the effective application in regard to Construction and Artificial Intelligence is still relatively unknown, uncharted and up for debate.
 Therefore, comprehending the amount of data produced is essential for the practice of modelling, project maintenance, and drawing visualisation.
 However, the majority of construction professionals, such as quantity surveyors, engineers and architects are not employing these software’s and technologies to their advantage for their own or the customers’ projects.